orgmir/luisramos.dev/src/content/2020-03-20-ler-android-app/index.md

 ### Twitter is a time sink

 I spend too much time on twitter.
 I checked my phone usage settings for apps, and twitter is always number one on the list, toppling YouTube (!!) and WhatsApp.
-I though I watched a lot of Youtube, but aparently, on a very boring day, I accumulated _4 hours_ of twitter usage...
+I though I watched a lot of YouTube, but apparently, on a very boring day, I accumulated _4 hours_ of twitter usage...

-So I looked into Googles digital wellbeing app, and turned on a 30 minute timeout for Twitter.
+So I looked into Googles digital well-being app, and turned on a 30 minute timeout for Twitter.
 And it works!
 Some days, I don't even reach the timeout.
-Unfortunatly, this also meant that a lot of the blogs I read wouldn't reach me as well.
+Unfortunately, this also meant that a lot of the blogs I read wouldn't reach me as well.

 And there you have it.
 I took the time I was wasting and built this app!